Steam Methane Reforming CFD Validation (SMR Reaction), ANSYS Fluent Tutorial

 Temperature Distribution over the combustion chamber

-Figure 3 – Temperature Distribution over the combustion chamber
+Figure 3 – Temperature distribution within the combustion chamber from the Steam Methane Reforming CFD analysis.

 In Reference Paper Present CFD Simulation Error